Without search engine optimization (SEO), fewer people see your content.

 Choosing Keywords

 • Limit the total number of keywords you want to target.
-One is great, five is unfocused, and any more is going to make your page sound spammy (which hurts search rank).
+Including too many keywords or repeating the same keywords multiple times can make your page sound spammy (which hurts search rank).

 • Use your keywords naturally in the page’s title, URL, meta description, headings, and content.